 Incontinence happens when your bladder is weakened, either from a trauma like childbirth or from nerve damage like a spinal cord injury.
 Menopause, pelvic surgery, neurologic diseases, back injuries, cancer and even aging can lead to incontinence.

-5 Types of Incontinence
+5 Types of incontinence

-- Urge Incontinence is caused by an unstable bladder that makes you feel an immediate urge to go to the bathroom.
+- Urge Incontinence caused by an unstable bladder that makes you feel an immediate urge to go to the bathroom.
 This condition is common in older adults.

-- Stress Incontinence happens when something puts involuntary pressure on your bladder, such as coughing, laughing, running, or sneezing.
+- Stress incontinence happens when something puts involuntary pressure on your bladder, such as coughing, laughing, running, or sneezing.
 Men who have had prostate surgery also experience stress incontinence.

-- Mixed Incontinence, a combination of urge and stress incontinence, is the most common of all incontinence problems in older women.
+- Mixed incontinence, a combination of urge and stress incontinence, is the most common of all incontinence problems in older women.

-- Overflow Incontinence occurs when the bladder or bowel becomes too full and cannot empty completely.
+- Overflow incontinence occurs when the bladder or bowel becomes too full and cannot empty completely.
 Oftentimes it is caused by an injury or obstruction.
 An enlarged prostate may cause overflow incontinence.

-- Fecal Incontinence is the inability to control bowel movements.
+- Fecal incontinence is the inability to control bowel movements.
 Weakened muscles from surgery, disease, or age may cause this type.

 The physicians at Keck Medicine of USC recommend several leading-edge treatments for incontinence.
 Noninvasive treatments include:

 - Kegel exercises

 - Botox injections to treat overactive bladder

 If initial therapies do not work, surgical options may be advised.
 We have a team of urologists, gynecologists and colorectal surgeons who work together to create a multidisciplinary approach to your treatment.

 Once your incontinence has been eliminated, there are steps you can take to ensure it stays away.
 Get plenty of exercise, eat a well-balanced diet, watch your weight, don’t smoke and limit caffeine and alcohol.